Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Related Work

 \subsection{Instance Segmentation}

 Instance segmentation is the task of unifying object detection and semantic segmentation.
-It has been intensively studied in recent years where the segmentation based approach or the proposal based approach is employed.
-The segmentation based approach~\cite{Kirillov-CVPR2017, Levinkov-CVPR2017, Liang-TPAMI2017, Zhang-CVPR2016, Konstantin-ICCV2019} generally adopts two-stage processing: segmentation first and then instance clustering.
-The proposal based approach~\cite{Dai-CVPR2016, Kaiming-ICCV2017, Yi-CVPR2017}, on the other hand, predicts bounding-boxes first and then parses the bounding-boxes to obtain mask regions~\cite{Dai-CVPR2016} or exploits object detection models (\textit{e.g.}, Faster R-CNN~\cite{Ren-NIPS2015} or R-FCN~\cite{Dai-NIPS2016}) to classify mask regions~\cite{Kaiming-ICCV2017, Yi-CVPR2017}.
-Proposal based methods, which achieve state-of-the-art performance, have gained popularity due to more advantages than segmentation based methods.
-Hence, this paper solely focuses on proposal based approaches.
+It has been intensively studied in recent years using either the segmentation-based approach or the proposal-based approach.
+With the segmentation-based approach~\cite{Kirillov-CVPR2017, Levinkov-CVPR2017, Liang-TPAMI2017, Zhang-CVPR2016, Konstantin-ICCV2019}, two-stage processing is generally used: segmentation first and then instance clustering.
+With the proposal-based approach~\cite{Dai-CVPR2016, Kaiming-ICCV2017, Yi-CVPR2017}, on the other hand, bounding boxes are first predicted and then parsed to obtain mask regions~\cite{Dai-CVPR2016}, or an object detection model is used (\eg, Faster RCNN~\cite{Ren-NeurIPS2015} or R-FCN~\cite{Dai-NeurIPS2016}) to classify mask regions~\cite{Kaiming-ICCV2017, Yi-CVPR2017}.
+Proposal-based methods, which achieve state-of-the-art performance, have gained popularity due to their superiority over segmentation-based methods.
+Hence, this paper solely focuses on proposal-based methods.